 NewScientist shares topical new stories on all things science related.

 Like the scientific method, great science instruction takes systemic modifications.
 Read on for resources that will help invigorate your science teaching.

 Good Thinking!
 The Science of Teaching Science by the Smithsonian Science Education Center houses a collection of must-watch videos for anyone who teaches science.
-These short, animated video explore common student misconceptions on topics ranging from natural selection to chemical reactions.
+These short, animated videos explore common student misconceptions on topics ranging from natural selection to chemical reactions.

-The NSTA Learning Center links science teachers with professional development resources by subject and grade.
+NSTA Learning Center links science teachers with professional development resources by subject and grade.
 Be sure to peruse their collection of 4,000+ free articles, web seminars, podcasts, and modules available to support your professional growth.

 SERC is working to improve STEM education by providing a rich assortment of professional development opportunities and resources for educators.

-Understanding Science is a primer for teachers and students alike on what science is how science really works.
+Understanding Science is a primer for teachers and students alike on what science is and how science really works.

 Help Teaching’s library of printable science worksheets are ideal for practice and assessment.
 Our growing collection of self-paced science lessons for biology, chemistry, physics, and earth science are a great way to introduce topics and reinforce learning.

 Science competitions and fairs can inspire students to pursue STEM careers while providing hands-on learning opportunities.
 Consider challenging your students to participate in a local science fair for one of these major science competitions: Young Scientist Challenge, ExploraVision, Regeneron STS, & Google Science Fair.

 Science lends itself to hands-on activities that engage students in active learning.
 Save time and get inspired when preparing lessons this year by reading these links.